carllosnc/docmee/README.md

 **Claude**

-[subject], give me a complete documentation about: "topic", focus on code examples with short description.
+[subject], give me a complete documentation about: "[topic]", focus on code examples with short description, use the latest version for examples.

 ---